bitgreen/bitgreen-node/doc/collator_guide.md

 #### Install & Configure Network Time Protocol (NTP) Client

 NTP is a networking protocol designed to synchronize the clocks of computers over a network.
 NTP allows you to synchronize the clocks of all the systems within the network.
-Currently it is required that validators' local clocks stay reasonably in sync, so you should be running NTP or a similar service.
+Currently it is required that collators' local clocks stay reasonably in sync, so you should be running NTP or a similar service.
 You can check whether you have the NTP client by running:

 If you are using Ubuntu 18.04 or a newer version, NTP Client should be installed by default.